 Tips to keep your text readable

 Make sure to write in an appealing style.
 That can be really hard; not everyone has a talent for creative writing.
 Make sure to mix it up a little!
 Try to alternate long sentences with shorter ones.
 Use synonyms.
 Avoid starting sentences with the same word.
+Or check out our 5 tips to write a readable blog post.

 One last tip: read it out loud!